 The duration of the non-stop flight of Sydney-Santiago is 13 hours 22 minutes.
 But the same flight with a stop in Los Angeles is 25 hours 30 minutes, or almost twice the duration.

-If the flat-Earth model is correct, then both flights should have a similar duration, and it certainly would not be twice longer just because you make a stop in a city very close to the flight route.
+If the flat-Earth model is correct, then both flights should have a similar duration and will not be almost twice as long just because it makes a stop in a city very close to the flight route.

 The corresponding flight numbers and links to FlightAware.